Rob Newman (comedian): Comedy career

-His later work is characterised by a very strong political element and parallels the work of contemporaries such as Mark Thomas.
-In 2001, with actress Emma Thompson, he called for a boycott of the Perrier Comedy Award, because Perrier is owned by Nestlé; an alternative competition called the Tap Water Awards was set up the following year.
+His later work is characterised by a very strong political element.
+It parallels the work of contemporaries such as Mark Thomas.
+In 2001, with actress Emma Thompson, he called for a boycott of the Perrier Comedy Award, because Perrier is owned by Nestlé who market powdered baby milk in developing countries; an alternative competition called the Tap Water Awards was set up the following year.
 In 2003, Newman toured with From Caliban to the Taliban, which was released on CD and DVD.
 In 2005, the show Apocalypso Now or, from P45 to AK47, How to Grow the Economy with the Use of War debuted at the Bongo Club during the 2005 Edinburgh Festival Fringe.
 Apocalypso Now toured nationally, sometimes as part of a double-bill where Newman was joined by Mark Thomas.
 The show was filmed at the Hoxton Hall in Hoxton, east London and shown on More4 under the title A History of Oil, with a later release on CD and DVD.
 A mixture of stand-up comedy and introductory lecture on geopolitics and peak oil, in Apocalypso Now Newman argues that twentieth-century Western foreign policy, including World War I, should be seen as a continuous struggle by the West to control Middle Eastern oil.
 Newman draws from Richard Heinberg's book The Party's Over: Oil, War, and the Fate of Industrial Societies as source material for portions of the show dealing with peak oil.

 In 2006, Newman performed a new show, No Planet B or, The History of the World Backwards, at the Tricycle Theatre in Kilburn, north-west London.
 In 2007, the BBC commissioned a six-part series, The History of the World Backwards based on No Planet B, for transmission on BBC Four.
 The script of the stage version show is accessible on Newman's official website.